likexian/go-release-action/README.md

 ## Usage

 Your secret token might not have permissions to upload assets.
+In that case do not forget to add `permissions` to your workflow file (see examples).

 ### Basic Example